-More details have emerged from the police report on a Post Road massage parlor that halted operations after an undercover police investigation revealed that unlicensed masseuses were exchanging sexual favors for money.
+More details have emerged from the police report on a Post Road massage parlor that halted operations after an undercover investigation revealed that unlicensed masseuses were exchanging sexual favors for money.
+These details show a possible connection to the sex trafficking industry, according to a Darien Times investigation.

 The ad text was also replete with a code phrase for sexual activity, “ST” and “soft touch,” police said.
 Officers began staking out the place at night, but noticed most activity happened during the day.
 A neon “open” sign stayed lit all night, police said, and officers saw at least four different women enter the massage parlor at different times.